steeelydan/maya22-web-control/README.md

 -   Create a file containing the path to the control app executable named `.clipath`
     -   Example content: `/usr/local/bin/maya22-control`
 -   `npm start`
+    -   You can expose the server to your network by running `npm run network`
 -   Now you can open the web GUI at http://localhost:9999